Macrometacorp/docs/docs/c8ql/tutorial/match-and-filter.md

 ---
 sidebar_position: 20
-title: Part 2 - Match and Filter
+title: Part 2 - Filter Results
 ---

 This section explains how to query for documents based on certain conditions.